-- (1) Where tanks are supported above the foundations, tank supports shall be installed on firm foundations.
-Steel supports or exposed piling supports for tanks storing Class I, Class II, or Class IIIA liquids shall be protected by materials having a fire resistance rating of not less than 2 hours. - (2) Every tank shall be so supported as to prevent the excessive concentration of loads on the supporting portion of the tank shell. - (3) The area within the fence (if applicable) and within any dike shall be kept free of vegetation, debris, and any other material that is not necessary to the proper operation of the tank and piping system. - (4) After December 22, 1996, tanks where fuel is dispensed into vehicles shall be protected against vehicular collision by suitable barriers, which may include buildings and open space which the Director approves in writing. - (5) Tanks installed after September 30, 1994 that are not enclosed in vaults shall be enclosed with a chain link fence at least 6 ft (2 m) high.
-The fence shall be separated from the tanks by at least 10 ft (3 m) and shall have a gate that is properly secured against unauthorized entry. - (Exception: Tanks are not required to be enclosed within a fence if the property on which the tanks are located already has a perimeter security fence.) - (6) For AST systems installed after September 30, 1994, at least one emergency personnel exit must be included in the chain link fence mentioned in subsection (e) above. - (7) For ASTs installed after September 30, 1994, tank supports and foundations shall be designed to minimize the possibility of uneven settling of the tank and to minimize corrosion in any part of the tank.
+- (a) Where tanks are supported above the foundations, tank supports shall be installed on firm foundations.
+Steel supports or exposed piling supports for tanks storing Class I, Class II, or Class IIIA liquids shall be protected by materials having a fire resistance rating of not less than 2 hours. - (b) Every tank shall be so supported as to prevent the excessive concentration of loads on the supporting portion of the tank shell. - (c) The area within the fence (if applicable) and within any dike shall be kept free of vegetation, debris, and any other material that is not necessary to the proper operation of the tank and piping system. - (d) After December 22, 1996, tanks that are not listed as UL 2085 Protected Tanks where fuel is dispensed into vehicles shall be protected against vehicular collision by suitable barriers, which may include buildings and open space which the Director approves in writing. - (e) Tanks which are not enclosed in vaults, shall be enclosed with a chain link fence at least 6 ft (2 m) high.
+The fence shall be separated from the tanks by at least 10 ft (3 m) and shall have a gate that is secured against unauthorized entry.
+This requirement applies to: - (1) Tanks at motor fuel dispensing facilities, and - (2) Tanks at all other facilities that have an individual or aggregate capacity of 12,000 gallons or more.

+Exception: Tanks are not required to be enclosed with a fence if the property on which the tanks are located has a perimeter security fence.

+- (f) Tanks that are unsupervised for any period of time, or are located in isolated/remote areas, shall be secured and shall be marked to identify the fire hazards of the tank and the tank's contents to the general public.
+Where necessary to protect the tank from tampering or trespassing, the area where the tank is located shall be secured. - (g) For ASTs installed after September 30, 1994, tank supports and foundations shall be designed to minimize the possibility of uneven settling of the tank and to minimize corrosion in any part of the tank.